 Our experience and existing project portfolio have provided access to a wide spectrum of available biogas-to-RNG and biogas-to-Renewable Power conversion technologies.
 We are technology agnostic and base project design on the available technologies (and related equipment) most suitable for the specific application, including membranes, media, and solvent-based gas cleanup technologies.
 We are actively engaged in the management of each project site and regularly serve in engineering, construction management, and commissioning roles.
 This allows us to develop a comprehensive understanding of the operational performance of each technology and how to optimize application of the technology to specific projects, including through enhancements and improvements of operating or abandoned projects.
-At LFG-to-RNG projects, technologies deployed at each project are relatively consistent and mature and management has extensive experience with such technologies.
-At livestock waste-to-RNG projects, digester technologies may be different from site to site, but upgrading technology is generally consistent from site to site and they have both been widely used in the past several decades.
+At LFG-to-RNG projects, technologies deployed at each project are relatively consistent and mature and management has extensive experience with such technology is generally consistent from site to site, but upgrading technology is generally consistent from site to site and they have both been widely used in the past several decades.
 Additionally, we also work with key vendors on initiatives to develop and test upgrades to existing technologies.
 We apply our experience and knowledge to identify new sources of biogas.